arunrajbalaji/3DCatalystModeling_public/README.md

 - Some functions are missing the headers entirely
 - Some of the headers are not udpated to reflect the code below

 Some functions (particularly those at the core of the numerical methods) have large lists of arguments.
-This situation can be avoided by using an object-oriented approach instead, combining variables into logically-grouped structures.
+This situation can be avoided by using an object-oriented approach instead, combining variables into logically-designed objects.